Europe 1939: End of Czechoslovakia

 14–17 Mar 1939 Hungarian invasion of Carpatho-Ukraine▲

-On 14 March 1939, Hungary demanded that the collapsing Czecho-Slovak government withdraw all its forces from the region of Carpatho-Ukraine.
+On 14 March 1939 Hungary demanded that the collapsing Czecho-Slovak government withdraw all its forces from the region of Carpatho-Ukraine.
 The Czecho-Slovaks responded by attacking Hungarian forces on the border, but were quickly overwhelmed.
-On 16 March, the Hungarians entered Khust, declaring the annexation of Carpatho-Ukraine to Hungary.
+On the 16th the Hungarians entered Khust, declaring the annexation of Carpatho-Ukraine to Hungary.
 The remaining resistance, including the irregular Carpathian Sich, was crushed by the next day.

 14 Mar 1939 Slovak State▲